Why Appalachia?

 The Appalachian Resource Coalition (ARC) attributes this tragic and disproportionate issue to the lack of economic diversity in the region.
 ARC and The National Association of Counties outlined several ways to combat this issue:

 We know we cannot rewrite history but we do know that our future is defined by how we live today.
-Today we are striving to be a part of the positive change in Central Appalachia by donating 10% of our profits to support rehabilitation programs and educational opportunities in the region.
+Today we are striving to be a part of the positive change in Central Appalachia by donating a portion of our profits to support after care for rehabilitation programs and educational opportunities in the region.
 To hire based on the task at hand, not anyone’s past while offering resources for our employees to achieve their personal, educational, and career goals.
+With the long term goal of making a positive economic impact on our community at large.